 Mute Your Camera

-Keep your camera quiet and be ready to shoot in crowd.
-In addition, having a camera that makes shutter noises and various beeps while you use it can be annoying and inconsiderate.
+Keep your camera quiet and ready to shoot i a plus point in a crowd.
+If it makes a lot of noises and has shutter noise as well, it might come off as annoying and inconsiderate while standing with everyone.
 Mute your camera’s sounds before using it in a crowd.

 Shoot From the Hip

 if you want an easy going natural look of your photos then try using the strategy of doing so from hip. what you do is that you hold the camera on waist level and press the button many times.
 This way you taking photos would not be evident.
 You will end up with a lot of extra photos which might come in handy later.